saileshdwivedy30/Bias-Corrected-Temp-Forecasting/README.md

 > The online bias-corrector beats GFS **most of the time**, with the strongest gains late in the **3–8 h** window and clear **regional pockets** of improvement.

 1. **Spatial Win-rate Map (day aggregate)**
-   > Blue = model wins more often; computed per grid cell across the day.”
+   > Blue = model wins more often; computed per grid cell across the day.

    > Clear **regional regimes**: broad blue zones = reliable improvement; red pockets = where GFS holds an edge.